mastlouis/TheDuelingCostumeShop/README.md

 # TheDuelingCostumeShop

+Questions for the TA
+-Can we treat the teams as indestinguishable?
+-Do MA drivers always enter the intersection if then can?
+	-How do we avoid deadlocks?

 Matthew's Ideas (Just to gather them into one place):

 -If we measure time in seconds, and each second is meant to be indivisible,